Greenheart/swipeforfuture.com/README.md

 ## We 💚 Open Source

-This project is distributed under the [MIT License](./LICENSE) to allow as many people as possible to explore, create and share scenarios for a sustainable future.
+This game is free software, licensed under the [GNU GPL v3](./LICENSE) license to allow as many people as possible to explore, create and share scenarios for a sustainable future.

 **[Join us and let's get creative together!](./CONTRIBUTING.md)**